Azure/azure-powershell/src/Compute/Compute/help/Get-AzGalleryImageVersion.md

 ```

 ### -ResourceId
-The resource ID for the gallery image definition
+The resource ID for the gallery image version

 ```yaml
 Type: System.String